-If we [get] caught by our way of life too much, and if you think-if we think as long as we are observing this way it is-I am good Buddhist [laughs], that is big mistake.
-So there is-[not?] any concrete way for anyone.
+If we get caught by our way of life too much, and if we think as long as we are observing this way-I am good Buddhist [laughs], that is big mistake.
+So there is [not] any concrete way for anyone.
 What we should do is-moment after moment, we must have very calm, clear mind to know what we are doing.
 Then, naturally you will know how important it is to have very calm mind.
-For an instance, you may have [laughs] young boys and girls, maybe, and if you think you-what you think is always right, it doesn't work.
+For an instance, you may have [laughs] young boys and girls, maybe, and if what you think is always right, it doesn't work.
 You should think with them.
-You should listen to them sometime with very calm- calmness of your mind.
-Then, if you listen to them, they will, you know, listen to you.
+You should listen to them sometime with very calm-calmness of your mind.
+Then, if you listen to them, they will listen to you.
 That is actual practice we must have.
 There is no absolute way for anyone.

 So wherever you go, if you come to [laughs] Tassajara, you should observe our way.
-If you go home, you-if I go to visit your home, I must observe your way of life, you know.
+If I go to visit your home, I must observe your way of life.
 That is what we should do.
-How is it possible to do so is to have calm-to have calmness of mind, and emotionally we should be always calm.
+How is it possible to do so is to have calmness of mind, and emotionally we should be always calm.
 That is the main point of practice.
 So even though-because we are busy, you have to sit [laughs].
 That-it is very helpful.
 Some more question?
 Hai.

 Student C: How is our life to be lived in the face of nothing?
-Do you seek guideposts or absolute authorities-authorities such as a Christian would think of their [?]
-Bible, and when you realize nothing is the ultimate reality, and you wished you were living [?] within that nothingness, how do you do it?
+Do you seek guideposts or absolute authorities-authorities such as a Christian would think of their Bible, and when you realize nothing is the ultimate reality, and you wished you were living within that nothingness, how do you do it?
 How do you live with no guideposts?

 Suzuki-rōshi: That is very good question.
 And that is a problem.
-It is difficult, you know, to explain, and it is difficult to understand.
+It is difficult to explain, and it is difficult to understand.
 But anyway, I think it is good question [laughter] and I want to spend maybe rest of time for that.